-- 1. The Program Fund represents the activity of grant, contract, and fees for service programs. - The Corporate Fund represents the portion of expendable funds available for The CAP's 2. general operations and to support the rental properties and other corporate services funded by state, local, or private financing. - 3.
-The Plant Fund represents the major fixed assets of The CAP (debt-funded only) net of accumulated depreciation and mortgage, notes, and capital lease payable balances.
+- 1. The Program Fund represents the activity of grant, contract, and fees for service programs.
+Likewise, Program Funds have also been grouped according to similar characteristics of the significant program services provided by The CAP. - 2.
+The Corporate Fund represents the portion of expendable funds available for The CAP's general operations and to support the rental properties and other corporate services funded by state, local, or private financing. - 3.
+The Plant Fund represents the major fixed assets of The CAP net of accumulated depreciation and mortgage, notes, and capital lease payable balances.